johnthethird/riak-fuse/README.md

     cat /mnt/riak/users/* | jsawk 'if (this.city != "Paris") return null'

 This code would output the records of users that live in Paris.
-This is just scratching the surface of what ksawk can do.
+This is just scratching the surface of what jsawk can do.

 License